 To help you get a better understanding of what these look like, here's a visual for ya!

 Where to find free fonts:

-9. IS THERE ANYTHING THAT MUST BE INCLUDED IN YOUR LOGO?
+9. ARE THERE ANY ESSENTIAL ELEMENTS THAT MUST BE INCLUDED IN YOUR LOGO?
 (BRANDED ELEMENTS, WORDS, ICONS, A TAGLINE)

 Below are some examples of things I used in my branding that might help you think about the things you should use in your branding.